oxidecomputer/crucible/tools/README.md

 ## test_perf.sh
-A test that creates three downstairs regions of ~100G each and then runs the crucible-client perf test using those regions.
+A test that creates three downstairs regions of ~100G each and then runs the crutest perf test using those regions.
 A variety of extent size and extent counts are used (always the same total region size of ~100G).